-ANSWER: Today there exists two major classes of animals that eat meat.
+Answer: There are two major classes of animals that eat meat.
 The first, called omnivores (e.g. bears), live off a mix of both flesh and plant based food sources.
-The second, called carnivores (e.g. lions, tigers, snakes, etc.), solely or primarily consume flesh as the main part of their diet.
-Did God originally create these predatory beasts (or those that scavenge like vultures) which require the death of other living things in order that they may live?
+The second class of animals, called carnivores (e.g. lions, tigers, snakes, etc.), solely or primarily consume flesh as the main part of their diet.

 Scripture clearly states that God did not require animals (and even humans) to ingest meat as part of their diets.
-All living things were commanded to eat only plant-based foods for their daily sustenance.
+All living things were commanded to eat only plant-based foods for their daily sustenance (Genesis 1:29 - 30).

-God did not create animals to be predators - to hunt down, kill, tear up and devour their fellow creatures.
+God did not create beasts to be predators and eat each other.
+He did not create beasts that needed to hunt down, kill, tear up and devour their fellow creatures.
 He brought everything into existence in a state of perfection.
 This perfection is based on his way of life, which is founded on selfless love for others (1John 4:8).
 In the Garden of Eden he states that everything brought into existence was "exceedingly good" (Genesis 1:31).